Nasi goreng: Indonesia

 According to Dwi Larasatie, an Indonesian culinary expert from the Gadjah Mada University, there are 104 types of nasi goreng found throughout Indonesia.
 All of them are different because they have special spices that characterise the region.
 Of that 104 nasi goreng variants are classified into three groups; nasi goreng whose origins can be clearly known (36 types), then some developed nasi goreng because it cannot be traced to the area of origin (59 types).
 Java has 20 variants of nasi goreng spread from the west to the east.
 For example, nasi goreng Betawi, nasi goreng Sunda, nasi goreng Jawa, nasi goreng Semarangan, nasi goreng Jawa Timuran, etc. There are 9 types of nasi goreng whose basic ingredients are not only rice, but also contains additional mixture such as noodles, barley, corn, etc.

 In most parts of Indonesia, nasi goreng is cooked with ample amounts of kecap manis (sweet soy sauce) that creates a golden brownish colour and the flavour is mildly sweet.
 A typical preparation of nasi goreng may involve stir frying rice in a small amount of cooking oil or margarine; seasoned with an ample amount of kecap manis and ground shrimp paste and cooked with other ingredients, particularly eggs and chicken.
 However, in other places such as Eastern Indonesia (Sulawesi and Maluku), the sweet soy sauce is usually absent and is replaced by bottled tomato and chili sauce, creating reddish-coloured nasi goreng.
 This variant is called nasi goreng merah (red fried rice) or nasi goreng Makassar after the South Sulawesi capital.
 Some variants of nasi goreng, such as salted fish or teri Medan (Medan's anchovy) nasi goreng, do not use kecap manis at all, creating a lighter colour similar to Chinese fried rice or Japanese chahan.

-The basic ingredients of nasi goreng are rice and sliced or ground bumbu (spices) mixture of shallot, garlic, pepper, salt, tomato ketchup, sambal or chili sauce and usually sweet soy sauce.
-Some variants may add saus tiram (oyster sauce), ang-ciu (Chinese cooking red wine), kecap ikan (fish sauce), or kecap inggris (like Worcestershire sauce).
-Typically in Indonesian households, the ingredients of nasi goreng prepared for daily breakfast consist of leftovers of the previous day's meals preserved in the refrigerator, with fresh vegetables and eggs added.

-Indonesians also called foreign versions of fried rice simply as nasi goreng, thus nasi goreng Hongkong and nasi goreng Tionghoa/China refer to Chinese fried rice, while nasi goreng Jepang refer to yakimeshi or chahan.
+This regional diversity is also reflected in the way nasi goreng is named and understood in Indonesia.
+The term is sometimes applied to fried-rice dishes associated with other culinary traditions.
+Nasi goreng Hongkong and nasi goreng Tionghoa or nasi goreng China, for example, generally refer to Chinese-style fried rice, while nasi goreng Jepang may refer to Japanese fried-rice dishes such as yakimeshi or chahan.